The Best Coffee Tampers In The UK 2022

 My Observations

-This is another rosewood handle and stainless steel base pair, but a mildly different shape than usual, both the base and the deal with.
+This is another rosewood handle and stainless steel base pair, however a mildly different shape than usual, both the base and the deal with.
 I’ve got a tamper extremely similar to this, and I like the look and feel of it.

 Compatible with: